angelacorte/slides-master-thesis/slides-master-thesis.typ

   *Collektive* is a minimal DSL for aggregate programming, to simplify the development of distributed systems, providing high-level abstractions for collective coordination and communication.
 ]

-#slide(title: "Goal")[
+#slide(title: "Goals")[
-  > Extend the existing DSL *Collektive* by applying the concepts of *XC* whithin the Kotlin Multiplatform environment
+  - Extend the existing DSL *Collektive* by applying the concepts of *XC* whithin the Kotlin Multiplatform environment.

-  > Provide a more flexible and powerful tool for the development of distributed systems
+  - Provide a more flexible and powerful tool for the development of distributed systems.

-  > Aiming to be competitive against the existing state of the art _ScaFi_ and _Protelis_.
+  - Aiming to be competitive against the existing state of the art _ScaFi_ and _Protelis_.
 ]

 #new-section-slide("Contributions")